Heliosphere

 The heliosphere is the magnetosphere, astrosphere, and outermost atmospheric layer of the Sun.
 It takes the shape of a vast, tailed bubble-like region of space.
 In plasma physics terms, it is the cavity formed by the Sun in the surrounding interstellar medium.
 The "bubble" of the heliosphere is continuously "inflated" by plasma originating from the Sun, known as the solar wind.
 Outside the heliosphere, this solar plasma gives way to the interstellar plasma permeating the Milky Way.
 As part of the interplanetary magnetic field, the heliosphere shields the Solar System from significant amounts of cosmic ionizing radiation; uncharged gamma rays are, however, not affected.
 Its name was likely coined by Alexander J. Dessler, who is credited with the first use of the word in the scientific literature in 1967.
 The scientific study of the heliosphere is heliophysics, which includes space weather and space climate.

 Flowing unimpeded through the Solar System for billions of kilometers, the solar wind extends far beyond even the region of Pluto until it encounters the "termination shock", where its motion slows abruptly due to the outside pressure of the interstellar medium.
 The "heliosheath" is a broad transitional region between the termination shock and the heliosphere's outmost edge, the "heliopause".
 The overall shape of the heliosphere resembles that of a comet, being roughly spherical on one side to around 100 astronomical units (AU), and on the other side being tail shaped, known as the "heliotail", trailing for several thousands of AUs.

 Two Voyager program spacecraft explored the outer reaches of the heliosphere, passing through the termination shock and the heliosheath.
 Voyager 1 encountered the heliopause on 25 August 2012, when the spacecraft measured a sudden forty-fold increase in plasma density.
 Voyager 2 traversed the heliopause on 5 November 2018.
 Because the heliopause marks the boundary between matter originating from the Sun and matter originating from the rest of the galaxy, spacecraft that depart the heliosphere (such as the two Voyagers) are in interstellar space.

 History

-The heliosphere is thought to change significantly over the course of millions of years due to extrasolar effects such as closer supernovas or the traversing interstellar medium of different densities.
-Evidence suggests that up to three million years ago Earth was exposed to the interstellar medium due to it shrinking the heliosphere to the Inner Solar System, which possibly had impacted Earth's past climate and human evolution.
+The heliosphere is affected by extrasolar effects, such as nearby supernovas or traversing interstellar mediums of different densities, and has significantly changed over the solar system's lifetime.
+Evidence suggests the heliosphere was shrunk to the Inner Solar System as recently as 3 million years ago, due to a nearby supernova, which exposed Earth to interstellar medium (which may have impacted Earth's climate and ecology).